 messy.
 A seamless divorce process makes life after the divorce much better for both parties, especially when compared to a messy process.

-A good legal representative can be the process seamless for both partners.
+A good legal representative can make the process seamless for both partners.
 This is why the importance of getting the right legal advice in a divorce cannot be overemphasised.

-In conclusion, the divorce process for men can be just as difficult as it is for women and children.
-This is why men should endeavour to get
+The divorce process for men can be just as difficult as it is for women and children.
+This is why men should endeavour to get all the help